KrrishKapoor/Credit-card-fraud-detection/README.md

 ---

-## 🚀 The Challenge — Detecting a Needle in a Haystack
+## The Challenge: Detecting a Needle in a Haystack

 Fraudulent transactions account for **less than 0.2%** of all transactions — an extreme class imbalance.